Discover the 5 Breathtaking Beaches in Cuba

 Cuba is the largest of all the Caribbean islands and a magical country south of Key West, Florida.
-The enchanted land is part of almost all bucket lists and how it can’t.
-Cuba’s colonial cities have barely changed over time, but they feel as great as ever with shabby facades that are occasionally covered in gold dust.
+The enchanted land is part of almost all bucket lists, and how it can’t.
+Cuba’s colonial cities have barely changed, but they feel as great as ever, with shabby facades occasionally covered in gold dust.

-Courtesy of Cuba’s idealized vision of a world in which Cubans and tourists never collide, the country’s coastal towns have been dismembered and labeled: tourist beaches and local beaches.
-Traveling to Cuba can often feel like you’re trapped in a time of grandiose architecture and cobbled streets that tell stories from the time when pirates chased the Caribbean.
+Courtesy of Cuba’s idealized vision of a world in which Cubans and tourists never collide, the country’s coastal towns have been dismembered and labeled tourist beaches and local beaches.
+Traveling to Cuba can often feel like you’re trapped in a time of splendid architecture and cobbled streets telling stories from when pirates chased the Caribbean.

 Playa Paraiso

-Although most of the adventures are in Playa Sirena.
-A 20-minute walk from Playa Paraiso.
-The beach line at Paradise Beach offers a calm atmosphere and a perfect vacation from the otherwise bustle of an ordinary Cuban beach town.
+Although most of the adventures are in Playa Sirena, the beach line at Paradise Beach offers a calm atmosphere and a perfect vacation from the otherwise bustle of an ordinary Cuban beach town.

 Varadero Beach

 One of Cuba’s most popular beaches is Varadero Beach, known as a complete package for a rejuvenating Cuban beach vacation.
-The beautiful, almost 25 km long white sandy beach stretches across the entire peninsula.
-And to top it all off, the narrow width of the peninsula ensures that the beach is always just a few steps away.
+The beautiful, almost 25 km long white sandy beach stretches across the peninsula.
+To top it all off, the narrow width of the peninsula ensures that the beach is always just a few steps away.

 Cayo Las Brujas